 Is There a Presentence Investigation Drug Test?

-Since the judge can request additional information, it’s possible that he or she will order a presentence investigation drug test.
+Since the judge can request additional information, they may order a presentence investigation drug test.
 It’s especially likely when the crime was a drug-related offense.
-It’s best to be prepared for a drug test during the presentence investigation process, particularly if the crime involved substance abuse.
+Therefore, it’s best to be prepared for a drug test during the presentence investigation process, particularly if the crime involved substance abuse.

-If you have any concerns about the presentence investigation process for your case, you need help from a Houston federal criminal defense attorney you can trust.
+If you have any concerns about the presentence investigation process for your case, you need help from a federal criminal defense attorney you can trust.
 At the Law Offices of Seth Kretzer, we collaborate with defendants to prepare for PSI interviews and gather the information that casts the defendant in the best light.